Weekly Briefing

 Randy Moss, Manager, Energy Products, Yardi

 Randy Moss is a seasoned energy management and sustainability expert with over 30 years of experience.
-As Manager of Energy Products at Yardi, he is responsible for helping clients and internal teams identify how Yardi's systems and products can most effectively address specific sustainability needs.
+As Manager of Sustainability Products at Yardi, he is responsible for helping clients and internal teams identify how Yardi's systems and products can most effectively address specific sustainability needs.
 Randy has a deep understanding of the ENERGY STAR and GRESB reporting frameworks, and he has led teams in developing and implementing innovative solutions to help clients achieve their sustainability goals.
+He is also a strong advocate for sustainability education and outreach, and he regularly speaks and writes on the latest trends and best practices in the field.

 This Week’s Sponsor